sarahmmah/sarahmmah.github.io/content/post/2025-08-15_conferences/index.md

 date: 2025-08-15
 ---

-Amazing presentations in Boston and Montreal this summer at the Society for Epidemiologic Research in Boston (June 10-13th, 2025) and the Canadian Society for Epidemiology and Biostatistics in Montreal (August 11-13th, 2025)
+Society for Epidemiologic Research in Boston (June 10-13th, 2025) and the Canadian Society for Epidemiology and Biostatistics in Montreal (August 11-13th, 2025)

 <!--more-->

+Amazing presentations this summer at the Society for Epidemiologic Research in Boston (June 10-13th, 2025) and the Canadian Society for Epidemiology and Biostatistics in Montreal (August 11-13th, 2025)

 Sarah was also lucky enough to serve as a panelist in the "Applications of Small-Area Analysis in Epidemiological Studies" mini symposia, as well as co-moderator for the Environmental Epidemiology session at CSEB.